Graduate with the CNU Service Distinction!

 For the most part, they do!
 But there are exceptions, so here are some guidelines to which you'll need to adhere.
 Center staff will be reviewing all hours submitted to screen for adherence.

 - If you've logged hours for PLP service, they also count toward your Service Distinction total.
-If you've logged them through mycnuserviceprofile.org, you do not need to take any further steps.
-If you completed your hours prior to the existence of mycnuserviceprofile.org, please contact Krista Rogers (email@example.com) to let her know that you've met the PLP requirements and would like credit for x number of hours.
+If you've logged them through mycnuengage.org, you do not need to take any further steps.
+If you have not logged your hours through mycnuengage.org, please contact the Center (email@example.com) to let us know that you've met the PLP requirements and would like credit for x number of hours.

 - At least 100 of your Service Distinction hours must be in the Hampton Roads area, but outside of CNU.

-- At least 100 of your Service Distinction hours must be in one Service Track (waived for seniors).
+- At least 100 of your Service Distinction hours must be in one Service Track.

 - Paid work cannot count as service.
 Unpaid internships can count as service.